vancouvercommunitynetwork/user_data_migration/README.md

 - checkingThings will check if a replaceable string exist
 - checkMissingRequirements will check if these 4 exists: file,passwd_file=,remoteHost and des\_directory
 - isUserExist will check if user exist
+- copyToRemote will copy the output files and createUser.sh to remote host

 ### createUser.sh